 The world’s Top 100 luxury goods companies generated revenues of US$281 billion in FY2019, up from US$247 billion in the previous year (an increase of US$34 billion).
 Annual growth jumped to 8.5% on a currency-adjusted composite basis, lower than previous year’s 10.8%.
 There were 12 “high performer” companies in the Top 100 that reported both double-digit year-on-year sales growth and a double-digit net profit margin.

-The world’s 100 largest luxury goods companies generated sales of US$217 billion in FY2016 and the average luxury goods annual sales for Top 100 companies is now US$2.2 billion.
-The report discusses the trends and issues that are driving the luxury industry.
-It also identifies the 100 largest luxury goods companies based on publicly available data for FY2016 (which we define as financial years ending within the 12 months to June 2017), and evaluates their performance across geographies and product sectors.
+The report discusses the trends and issues that are driving the luxury goods industry.
+It looks into how digitization is opening up new growth avenues, and how building sustainability and maintaining a circular economy will be key for these luxury companies to thrive in these unprecedented times.
+It also identifies the 100 largest luxury goods companies based on publicly available data for FY2019 (which we define as financial years ending within the 12 months to December 2019)*, and evaluates their performance across geographies and product sectors.

 Key findings from the report:

 - In FY2019, the minimum revenue threshold to enter the Top 100 list of luxury goods companies was US$238 million, up US$20 million from FY2018.